dbt-labs/dbt-codegen/README.md

 ### Arguments:
 * `model_names` (required): The model(s) you wish to generate YAML for.
-* `upstream_descriptions` (optional, default=False): Whether you want to include descriptions for identical column names from upstream models.
+* `upstream_descriptions` (optional, default=False): Whether you want to include descriptions for identical column names from upstream models and sources.
 * `include_data_types` (optional, default=True): Whether you want to add data types to your model column definitions.

 ### Usage: